Emir-Acikgoz-50/datascience/portfolio/research_project/reflection_and_evaluation.md

 - Not knowing how to organize and come up with a sufficient plan, which results in a subpar and inconsistent work ethic.

 These are big problems that i need to reflect upon, since they're not suddenly going away and i am bound to run into them again.

+<h2>Future work</h2>

+Regarding the multivariate linear regression model, i think it could be further optimized by PostNL in the future, by adding more features and training on more examples.
+There is also the possibility of encapsulating the model in a function, so that the model could be trained and make predictions for multiple customers.
+This also opens the possibility to process the predictions into a dashboard that shows the predictions in a visually pleasing manner, for each customer.

 Bibliography: